orocos/rtt_ros_integration/rtt_actionlib/README.md

 ## Load the actionlib service
 loadService("some_component_name","actionlib")

-## Connect an actionlib omterface to the task's root service
+## Connect an actionlib interface to the task's root service
 ## This requires that the following ports exist with directions (server/client):
 ##  some_component_name.goal (in/out)
 ##  some_component_name.cancel (in/out)